-I cover news, real estate, personal finance, legal issues and more.
-In addition to enjoying a long career as a daily reporter, I've been a spokesman and speechwriter for a Fortune 500 utility and director of communications for the N.C.
-Museum of Art and a B2B start-up.
+Looking for someone to cover B2B, legal issues, real estate, personal finance, legal issues, health and more?
+In addition to an extensive career as a journalist, Pamela Babcock has served as corporate spokesman for a Fortune 500 utility and as director of communications for both the North Carolina Museum of Art and an Internet startup.

-I wrote chapters in two books.
-My writing has also been featured in The Washington Post, U.S. News & World Report, The New York Times, cio.com, REALTOR magazine, the ABA Journal, WebMD, Animal Sheltering magazine, The Silicon Valley/San Jose Business Journal, Family Circle, Southern Living, Golf Business Magazine and many more places.
+Pamela Babcock's writing has appeared in The Washington Post, U.S. News & World Report, The New York Times, cio.com, REALTOR magazine, the ABA Journal, WebMD, Animal Sheltering magazine, The Silicon Valley/San Jose Business Journal, Family Circle and many more outlets.

-I wrote two chapters in HR Magazine’s “Guide to Managing People" - "Watch Out for the Minefield of Hidden Bias" and "It Takes More Than a Reference Check to Weed Out Liars."
-And a story I wrote about smoking cessation was featured in the textbook McGraw Hill's Annual Editions: Health.
+Her work has also been featured in two books.
+Pamela Babcock wrote two chapters in HR Magazine’s “Guide to Managing People" - one about hidden bias and the other about how to weed out dishonest job applicants.
+And a story she wrote about smoking cessation was featured in the textbook McGraw Hill's Annual Editions: Health.